 Higher Degree Research

-The Department of Chemistry and Biomolecular Sciences has a vigorous research program, with all members of staff actively involved.
+The Department of Molecular Sciences has a vigorous research program, with all members of staff actively involved.
 Research interests include:

 - analytical/bioanalytical chemistry,